A weak inequality in fractional homogeneous Sobolev spaces: Preliminaries

 where $\alpha!=\alpha_1!\cdots\alpha_n!$ for the multi-index $\alpha=(\alpha_1,\cdots,\alpha_n)$ and $\varGamma(\frac{z+n}{2})$ in the expression (\ref{eq2-58}) is the evaluation of the meromorphic extension of the gamma function at $\frac{z+n}{2}$.
 We can use Taylor's formula for the Schwartz function $g(x)$ at $x=0$ with integral form of the remainder to deduce that the expression

 in the last term on the right side of (\ref{eq2-58}), can be bounded from above by the product of $|x|^{N+1}$ and a finite sum of Schwartz seminorms of $g$, and thus the term $<u_z,g>$ as given in (\ref{eq2-58}) can be estimated from above by a finite sum of Schwartz seminorms of $g$ and hence defines a tempered distribution on $\bbbr^n$ if $\Rez z>-N-n-1$.
 By \cite[Theorem 2.4.6]{14classical}, we have the distributional identity $\FT_n u_z=u_{-n-z}$ for all $z\in\bbbc$.
-Now we apply this identity to the case where $z=s\in(0,1)$ then we have
+Now we apply this identity to the case where $z=s\in(0,1)$ then we have that the integral in (\ref{eq2.197}) defines a tempered distribution denoted by the symbol $|\xi|^s$, and the locally integrable function $|\xi|^s$ is in $\functrep(|\xi|^s)$,